Sales Tax History

 The York County Pennies 1 Program was the first in the state of South Carolina.

-The program has been presented to the citizens of York County three times through a referendum, and all three times the referendum has passed.
+The program has been presented to the citizens of York County four times through a referendum, and all four times the referendum has passed.

-Funds from the program have allowed York County to leverage millions of dollars from the State Infrastructure Bank which were used for other projects that benefit York County, including the widening of I-77.
+Funds from the program have allowed York County to leverage over 100 million dollars from the State Infrastructure Bank which were used for other projects that benefit York County, including the widening of I-77.

 History of the Sales Tax